Adventist SHS students demand interdiction of headmistress after shooting

 “All that the doctors at the Komfo Anokye Teaching Hospital Eye Treatment Department told us was that the right eye of her sister is permanently disabled and affecting the left eye,” Clement told Yen.com.gh.

-“They advised us to resort to regular medical checkups, after giving them some drug for the eyes administration.
-That was the second time the unfortunate message was given to us.”
+“They advised us to resort to regular medical checkups, after giving them some medicine for the eyes administration.
+That was our second time the unfortunate message was given to us.”

 Adventist SHS’s response and ongoing investigation

 Management of the school visited Penamang at her residence in Twedie, Kumasi.
-They donated GHS1,500.00 towards her medical treatment, offering words of encouragement and prayers.
+They donated GHS1,500.00 towards her medical treatment and offered words of encouragement and prayers.

 The Member of Parliament for Bantama, Francis Asenso Boakye, also supported Penamang by settling her hospital bills.